 Venice is full of history and so many things to see.
 Although it is a fairly small city, each inch is full of history.
 Prioritize your must-see list to ensure you hit everything you want — it is easy to get distracted with attractions on every corner.
 Piazza San Marco and St. Mark’s Basilica are a must for any trip to Venice.

 Basilica tours are just 10 minutes long, but the wait can be hours.
 If you don’t want to stand in line and people watch, splurge and reserve a ticket online.
 Plan your wardrobe ahead, because people in shorts and bare shoulders aren’t allowed in St. Mark’s.
 On the plus side, admission to the basilica is free, although the upstairs museum and view of the high altar and treasury each charge a fee.

 The Rialto Bridge is one of the most famous bridges in Venice and provides great views of the canals and historic buildings.
 Next to the bridge is the Rialto Market, which features a farmers market and lots of other shops that are less expensive than shopping at the popular Piazza San Marco.

 If museums are your thing, six museums at Saint Mark’s are covered by one admission ticket.
 These include the popular Correr Museum and Doge’s Palace, full of Roman antiques and pieces from the 16th century.
 Twelve more museums are covered on an additional museum pass.

 Maybe the true Venice heist is that no matter your reason for visiting, the city will soon steal your heart.

 What are your Venice travel tips?
 What would you do with just one day in the city?
-Share your ideas and experiences on the comments, and plan your visit to Venice on Trekeffect!
+Share your ideas and experiences on the comments, and plan your visit to Venice with Trekeffect!

 Share Your Travel Experiences With Us